statebacked/docs/docs/settling.md

 # Settling

+State Backed supports long-running workflows composed of intermediate-length steps.
+That means that your machine instances can process a huge amount of data or events in a completely durable and reliable way by running many short (&lt;10 seconds) actions.

-When a machine instance receives an event, the machine continues processing until it "settles" or until its 10 second timeout elapses.
+When a machine instance receives an event, the machine continues processing until it "settles" or until that event's 10 second timeout elapses.

 A machine instance is considered "settled" when it has no child services running.